hollyouellette/stock-analysis/README.md

 ## Introduction & Project Overview

 An original script for VBA analysis of Green Energy stock was created to analyze the performance of 12 different Green Energy stocks in the years 2017 and 2018.
-The goal of this project was to refactor the orginal script to make it gather the same information, only faster.
+The goal of this project was to refactor the original script to make it gather the same information, only faster.
 This project was taken on to ensure that this code can run efficiently and accurately if used to run analysis of the entire stock market, versus the dozen stocks that the original code was written to analyze.

 ## Results